Fernando-Lozano/planisphere/README.md

-#About
+# About
-This project will automatically display the starry sky relative to the user's latitude using starwheels made by Dominic Ford.
+This project displays the current starry sky relative to the selected latitude using planispheres made by Dominic Ford.
+See https://in-the-sky.org/planisphere/index.php for more information.

-#To run python scripts:
-activate virtualenv with:
-  source ~/projects/environments/planisphere/bin/activate
-deactivate virtualenv with:
-  deactivate